 There are over 17,000 medical malpractice claims filed every year in the United States.
-This of course does not equal the amount of medical errors that occur every year and does not include the number of cases that go unreported.
+This, of course, does not equal the number of medical errors that occur every year and does not include the number of cases that go unreported.

-But, new studies into medical negligence and malpractice is shining a light on the specifics of these fatal errors.
-New research published in the December issue of Women’s Health Magazine reveals that sexism in healthcare is literally killing women.
-Researchers at George Washington University analyzed data from the National Emergency Medical Services Information System database, which included 2.4 million patients, half of which were women.
-The patients were spread out across 46 states and the data set focused on people over the age of 40 with a high risk of heart disease and cardiac arrest.
+But, new studies into medical negligence and malpractice are shining a light on the specifics of these fatal errors.
+New research published in the December issue of Women’s Health Magazine reveals that sexism in healthcare is` killing women.
+Researchers at George Washington University analyzed data from the National Emergency Medical Services Information System database, which included 2.4 million patients, half of whom were women.
+The patients were spread out across 46 states, and the data set focused on people over the age of 40 with a high risk of heart disease and cardiac arrest.

-The study found that women are less likely than men to be resuscitated, given aspirin, receive cardiac defibrillation, or taken to the emergency room in ambulances.
-While the differences in treatment were small, there is concern about the differences in treatment and the detrimental side affects it could cause.
+The study found women are less likely than men to be resuscitated, given aspirin, or receive cardiac defibrillation.
+They are also taken to the emergency room in ambulances in fewer instances.
+While the differences in treatment were small, there is concern about the differences in treatment and the detrimental side effects it could cause.
 Women were less likely to receive “evidence-based therapies” while in an emergency room than men.

 A new report published in National Geographic highlights the alarmingly high rate of maternal death in the United States – about 14 deaths for every 100,000 live births.
-This places the United States as the second worse developed country for maternal deaths.
-Even more alarming is that African-American women are about three times as likely to die of pregnancy-related causes as white women, and more than 60 percent of maternal deaths are preventable.
+These statistics place the United States as the second worse developed country for maternal mortality.
+Even more alarming is that African-American women are about three times as likely to die of pregnancy-related causes as white women and more than 60 percent of maternal deaths are preventable.

-William Callaghan, Chief of Maternal and Infant Health at the Centers for Disease Control and Prevention, says “When deaths are reviewed and we see what the contributing factors were, there are so many instances where communication was not carried out correctly, where people didn’t recognize urgency, or when the patient wasn’t listened to, or the delay in reaction.”
+William Callaghan, Chief of Maternal and Infant Health at the Centers for Disease Control and Prevention, says, “When we review deaths and look at what the contributing factors were, there are so many instances where miscommunication played a role.
+Often people failed to recognize the urgency, or the patient wasn’t listened to or the delay in reaction.”

 Closer to home in Tampa, FL, Crystle Galloway died only a week after her third c-section.
-Galloway collapsed in her home and an ambulance was called.
-Exactly what happened in the minutes between when medics, dispatched for a possible stroke victim, arrived at Galloway’s home and when she was evaluated at an emergency room three blocks away is under investigation by Hillsborough County.
+Galloway collapsed in her home, and the family called for an ambulance.
+Precisely what happened in the minutes between when medics, dispatched for a possible stroke victim, arrived at Galloway’s house, and when she was evaluated at an emergency room three blocks away is under investigation by Hillsborough County.
 Galloway’s mother, Nicole Black, claims that paramedics did not check her daughter’s vital signs or transport her to a hospital.
 Instead, she drove her daughter to an emergency room.
-She was later transferred via helicopter to Tampa General Hospital, where she slipped into a coma and died 5 days later.
+She was later transferred via helicopter to Tampa General Hospital, where she slipped into a coma and died five days later.